otsedom/ViolaJonesCascades/README.md

 # ViolaJonesCascades
-Faciel element detectors based on the Viola and Jones general object detector
+Facial element detectors based on the Viola and Jones general object detector

 xml files for OpenCV designed for different face related elements.